MarcRocca6/InstagramScheduler/README.md

  <br />

-A video of the implementation of this project can be seen in the following video.
+### A video of the implementation of this project can be seen in the following image link.

 [![The Instagram Scheduler Video](videoImg.jpg)](https://youtu.be/4pQ3MDBxKDI)